 When Does Carpenter Bee & WoodPecker Season Overlap

 If you are a bit behind this season and already see the carpenter bees at work, it’s okay!
 You can still win the battle, it’s just a bit more work.

 Carpenter bees spend the first several weeks of their life finding a mate and exploring areas to nest.
 Once they pick the place for their home (usually when you start to notice them the most) they take some time to create the perfect quarters for the larva they lay.
 Carpenter bees will build back their nests about 2’ - 4’ each season and make chambers off of the tunnels to lay their young.

 Filling in these nests and plugging them up will make it much harder for woodpeckers to find any larva.
+The woodpeckers usually are more prevalent in Spring & Fall, so it is important to treat your carpenter bee holes immediately in the spring when the wood bees have larvae.
 Treating the holes with a pesticide before sealing up the nests helps to kill the carpenter bees living there.
 Plugging up the nest after treatment to make it flush with the exterior will not only stop the carpenter bees from burrowing further, but also helps keep the woodpeckers away.
 Check out our article on plugging up carpenter bee nests here!

-After plugging up the nests be sure to place a carpenter bee trap in the area to catch any remaining carpenter bees looking to make a home.
+After plugging up the nests be sure to place a carpenter bee trap & supporting carpenter bee removal products in the area to catch any remaining carpenter bees looking to make a home.
 Following these simple steps are your best defense against further damage from woodpeckers.